SirL0gic/Portfolio/client/src/providers/documentation.md

 ```

 With this setup, the `darkModeStatus` and `handleToggle` are provided to the `TopHeader` component through context from the `HomePage`.
 You can now remove the `darkModeStatus` and `handleToggle` state and functions from the `HomePage`, as they are now managed by the context provider.
 The `darkModeStatus` and `handleToggle` will be available in the `TopHeader` without the need for prop drilling.

+Having multiple instances of the ThemeProvider wrapping different parts of your app can cause issues with the context values being passed down to the components correctly.
+Each instance of the ThemeProvider creates its own separate context, and if you have multiple instances, they won't share the same state.

+When using the ThemeProvider to manage global state, it's important to have only one instance at the root level of your app.
+This ensures that all the components within your app can access the same state and update it accordingly.

+By wrapping the entire app with a single instance of the ThemeProvider, you ensure that the darkModeStatus and handleToggle values are consistent and can be accessed by all components through the useContext hook without any issues.

+in this case main.jsx is the main.jsx needs to have the provider and nothing else.

+In this case, the top level refers to the highest level of your React application, where you wrap the entire app with the ThemeProvider to manage the global state.
+It's the starting point of your application, where you typically render the root component of your app.

+ the top level is in the index.js or index.jsx file, where you render the App component and wrap it with the BrowserRouter and ThemeProvider.